 Since our launch in the Fall of 2008, Autism Spectrum News has been providing a trusted source of science-based autism information, education, and quality resources in the community.

-All of the information, education, resources, events, etc. that you will find here are proven-effect best-practices and based in science.
-Autism Spectrum News provides content that will guide parents and service providers in the right direction from the very beginning, while taking efforts to avoid the promotion of unsafe and unproven interventions and treatment methods.
+All of the information, education, resources, events, etc. that you will find here are proven-effective best-practices and are based in science.
+Autism Spectrum News provides content that will guide individuals, parents and service providers in the right direction from the very beginning, while taking efforts to avoid the promotion of unsafe and unproven interventions and treatment methods.